damonitor/damo/USAGE.md

 [tree](https://github.com/damonitor/damo/tree/next).

-`damo report access` shows the per-region size of the pages of the properties by default in following snapshot-based use cases (`damo report access` is executed while DAMON is running).
+`damo report access` shows the per-region size of the pages of the properties by default if the access pattern to visulize has the information, and the report format supports the filters passed memory information visualization.
-1. When `damo report access` is invoked in snapshot mode, with `--damos_filter` option for DAMOS filters that works in region-internal levels.
-2. When DAMON is running with a DAMOS scheme that has the page level DAMOS filters, and `damo report access` is invoked to get snapshot of the scheme, using `--tried_regions_of` option.
-3. The report format supports the filters passed memory information visualization.  `detailed` and histogram report [styles](#access-report-styles) will be extended to support the visualization when [`--damos_filter`](#damos-filter-option-format) option is provided.
+Only access patterns that captured as snapshot contains the information.
+Below cases could generate such access pattern collections.

+1. Live snapshot (`damo report access` without `--input_file`).
+   `--damos_filter` or `--tried_regions_of` for schemes having the region-internal filters should be passed.
+2. Periodic snapshots collection.
+This can be generated with `damo record` with `--snapshot` and `--schemes_target_regions` while DAMON is running with schemes having the region-internal filters.

+`detailed` and histogram report [styles](#access-report-styles) will be automatically extended to show the information when it is included in the access pattern.
+To make custom format of the reports with the information, users can use `<filters passed bytes>` region format keyword and `<filters passed type>` snapshot format keywords.
+Refer to `damo args accesses_format --ls_{region,snapshot}_format_keywords` output for more details.

-For example, users can know how much of anonymous and `PG_young` pages reside in regiosn of different access patterns, like below:
+For example, users can show how much of anonymous and `PG_young` pages reside in regiosn of different access patterns, like below:

 ```